jeffbates11/Parking-Validation/README.md

         4. Determine if it was a Mon, Wed, or Fri.

         5. Fill in which day of the week they parked.

+        6. Highlights row when invalid parking is recorded.